Navneet-0709/Learn_Ditiss_With_Nav/Python_DOC/Day1/day1.md

 # Day 1

-* Python going to be functinal programming language.
+* Python going to be functional programming language.
 * Going to use OOPs for scripting in Linux -> Abstraction, Encapsulation Basically, Reussability.
 * Modules.
 Using packages and modules, need to know about Modules.
 * Advance Features.
 How to use packages for REST API
     * Project must use REST API
-    * Focus on specifc projects that use packages for REST
+    * Focus on specific projects that use packages for REST
     * Flask is one of them.
 * Web Services, learn OWASP for Web Security.
 * Numpy, Pandas